-During 2014 we plan to continue our clinical trials with VAL-083 as a potential treatment for GBM patients who have failed other therapies.
+If the MTD is not reached in cohort 9, we would be prepared to file a protocol amendment with the FDA to allow dosing beyond 60mg/m2.
+During the remainder of 2014 we plan to continue our clinical trials with VAL-083 as a potential treatment for GBM patients who have failed other therapies.
 Currently, there is no approved therapy for these patients.
 The goal of the current trial is to establish a modernized dosing regimen for advancement into registration directed trials in the United States as a potential new therapy for the treatment of refractory GBM.